charlesblancas/personal-site/content/notes-to-self/2023-08-12-metablogpost.md

 ---
-title: The Meta-Blogpost — The Blog Post about the Blog
+title: The Meta-Blogpost—The Blog Post about the Blog
 date: 2023-08-12
 ---
 I've been itching to do some writing lately.
 And not a lab report or documentation—something more creative and opinionated.
 The last time I had to write that type of text was around two years ago in English class.
 But I did not appreciate writing then.
 Partly because I did not care about the topics I was writing about, and partly because I felt pressure since it was graded.
 Now felt like the time to start writing again, and a blog seemed like a good place to start.